learn-ways-to-feel-calm-when-stressed

 Stress and health

-We may not realise that some of the common symptoms of poor health may actually be down to being stressed.
-When we are under stress, it is common to experience frequent headaches, muscle tension and aches and pains.
+You may not realise that some of the common symptoms of poor health may actually be down to being stressed.
+When the body’s under stress, it’s common to experience frequent headaches, muscle tension and aches and pains.
 A churning stomach, sweating, blurred vision, tired eyes, feeling sick, dizzy and faint, bowel and bladder problems, changes in breathing, dry mouth and feeling tired all the time are all symptoms of stress.

-The way we think, feel and behave get affected too.
-We become more prone to worry and sleeplessness and our thoughts race.
-It is common to want to eat, drink or smoke more than usual too.
-Often, we get so caught up in stress that we stop exercising, or taking time to do the things we enjoy.
+The way you think, feel and behave get affected too.
+You become more prone to worry and sleeplessness and your thoughts race.
+It’s common to want to eat, drink or smoke more than usual too.
+It can be easy to get so caught up in stress that you stop exercising, or taking the time to do the things you enjoy and give your life meaning.

-The more we are stressed, the more we are susceptible to the illnesses we are trying to avoid.
+The more you’re stressed, the more you’re susceptible to the illnesses you’re trying to avoid.

 It doesn’t have to be like this.
-There are simple and practical steps we can take to help us to feel calm and in control again.
+There are simple and practical steps to help you to feel calm and in control again.

 Learning to keep calm in a changing world